 - Somatic Structure

-Variant Allele Freq - Frequency the variant was detected in this sample (i.e., variant reads/total reads)
+Variant Allele Freq - Frequency the variant was detected in this sample (such as variant reads/total reads)

 - Genomes Freq - Population frequency from gnomAD whole genome sequencing data

 - Genomes HOM - Number of people homozygous for the variant in the gnomAD whole genome sequencing data

 - Exomes Freq - Population frequency from gnomAD whole exome sequencing data